rogsme/yams.media/content/config/running-everything-together.md

 3 directories, 9 files
 ```

-If you don't like the way the folders/movies are named, you can always change it in [Radarr's media management page](/config/radarr#media-management).
-The same applies for [Sonarr](/config/sonarr#media-management).
+If you don't like the way the folders/movies are named, you can always change it on [Radarr's media management page](/config/radarr#media-management).
+The same applies to [Sonarr](/config/sonarr#media-management).

 # Final step and conclusions

 You should have your first media server up and running now!
-That's a big step forward into dropping your dependency on big services like Netflix or Amazon Prime.
+That's a big step forward in dropping your dependency on big services like Netflix or Amazon Prime.

-There's still A LOT of things you can do to make your experience even better!
+There are still A LOT of things you can do to make your experience even better!
 You can go to the [Recommendations](/config/recommendations) page now and finish the tutorial.

  🙌 Thank you for being here and for following the tutorial!
 Enjoy the fruit of your labor.
 You are awesome! 😎